 The Northern Virginia Chapter of Scientists and Engineers for Energy and Environment (VA-SEEE) is a coalition whose goal is to “influence public policy in the areas of energy and environment, and to provide sound information to politicians, the media, and the public in the Commonwealth.”

-According to the group's Facebook page (the only source which appears to discuss the group's formation), VA-SEEE considers itself as a "grassroots organization" and was founded by S. Fred Singer of the Science and Environmental Policy Project (SEPP) to help "educate the public" on climate change and energy issues.
+According to the group's active Facebook page (the only source which appears to discuss the group's formation), VA-SEEE is a “grassroots organization” founded in 2009 by S. Fred Singer of the Science and Environmental Policy Project (SEPP) “aimed at educating the public on the issues of climate, energy and environment.”

 Stance on Climate Change

 VA-SEEE released the following white paper (PDF) in 2011:

 “The only relevant question to address regarding global warming is whether the miniscule amounts of man made CO2 cause the current global warming.
 Climate change is always occurring and is caused by natural forces.
 Man’s contribution to greenhouse gas warming is insignificant and is so small that it is not even measurable.
 Therefore, trying to change the climate by trying to limit man derived CO2 emissions through any type of public policy is pointless.”

 “Human activities are not influencing the global climate in a perceptible way.
 Climate will continue to change, as it always has in the past, warming and cooling on different time scales and for different reasons, regardless of any human action.
 I would also argue that–should it occur–a modest warming would be on the whole beneficial.”

 VA-SEEE does not publicly disclose its funding sources.
 As it is not a public charity, this information is not freely available for review.